number5/remind/README.md

 If the little arrows for "Previous Month" and "Next Month" do not display correctly in TkRemind, you may need to install the Noto Fonts.
-Install all of your distribution's Nonto Font-related packages.
+Install all of your distribution's Noto Font-related packages.

 - On Debian-like systems, install with: